open-AIMS/ADRIAIndicators.jl/docs/src/index.md

 ## Usage

-Each metrics has an option to perform the computation in place.
+Each metric has an option to perform the computation in place for efficiency.
+The in-place version of a function is denoted by a `!` at the end of the function name.

 ```julia
 using ADRIAIndicators: relative_juveniles, relative_juveniles!